pbuckner/x-plane_plugins/XPython/docs/source/development/modules/panelgraphics_state.rst

     :param float scaleY: Vertical scale factor

     Scale subsequent drawing by ``(scaleX, scaleY)`` relative to the origin.

+    Must be called inside a :func:`transformPush` / :func:`transformPop` pair.

+    **Neither factor may be zero**: a zero scale collapses the coordinate system onto a line, so a position expressed in it can no longer be recovered.
+    Negative factors are fine, and mirror your drawing --- ``transformScale(-1, 1)`` flips it horizontally about the current origin.

     >>> def scalePoly(windowID, _refCon):
     ...     left, top, right, bottom = xp.getWindowGeometry(windowID)